Dataset Condensation with Distribution Matching: Methodology

-\paragraph{Generative Models.} The standard image synthesizing techniques, includes AutoEncoders \cite{kingma2013auto} and Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, aim to synthesize real-looking images, while our goal is to generate data-efficient training samples.
+\paragraph{Generative Models.} The classic image synthesizing techniques, includes AutoEncoders \cite{kingma2013auto} and Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, aim to synthesize real-looking images, while our goal is to generate data-efficient training samples.
 Regularizing the images to look real may limit the data-efficiency.
-Previous work \cite{zhao2021DC} showed that the images synthesized by conditional GAN \cite{mirza2014conditional} are not better than the randomly selected real images for training networks.
-We further provide the comparison to the state-of-the-art VAE and GAN models in the appendix.
+Previous work \cite{zhao2021DC} showed that the images synthesized by cGAN \cite{mirza2014conditional} are not better than the randomly selected real images for training networks.
+We further provide the comparison to state-of-the-art VAE and GAN models and GMMN method \cite{li2015generative} in the appendix.
 Although generative models can be trained to produce data-efficient samples with suitable objectives, \eg \cite{wang2018dataset, zhao2021DC} and ours, it is not trivial work to build it and achieve state-of-the-art results \cite{such2020generative}.
 We leave it as the future work.